 If possible, slope the inlet combustion air piping away from the furnace.
 Condensation that may occur will now drain outside of the home.
-The combustion air outlet piping must remain sloped back to the furnace.
+The combustion air outlet piping must remain sloped back to approved DWV Tee as close to the furnace as possible with drain and